|

 Red

-Willard High School, Red was an all-around athlete in
+attended Willard High School, where he was an all-around

-basketball team in scoring his junior and senior years
+Red led the basketball team in scoring his junior and

-and graduated as the second leading all-time scorer in
+senior years and graduated as the second leading

 In 1926, Red entered Geneva College.
 At the helm of the